arantespp/arantespp.com/posts/books/getting-things-done.md

 > You must _use_ your mind to get things _off_ your mind.

 The difference between following these steps and just putting a task on a "to-do" list is that you _thought_ about the task.
 Once you've planned the next physical steps, the outcomes, and put a reminder about them, you've clarified the task in your mind and the resulting data has been stored in a system that you know you'll access and think about when you need to.
 Your brain can give up the job of reminding you, you removed an open loop.

+### Chapter 2 - Getting Control of Your Life: The Five Steps of Mastering Workflow

+[David](/zettelkasten/david-allen) presents a method for mastering the art of relaxed and controlled engagement.
+It's a five-step method for managing your workflow.
+The steps are:

+1. **Capture**.
+Every open loop or task you decided to od must be captured in the systems you trust.
+You must empty them regularly.

+1. Clarify

+1. Organize

+1. Reflect

+1. Engage